-We are doing this study because we want to find out if this approach is the same or better than the usual approach for your type of cancer.
-The usual approach is defined as care most people get for NPC that has come back or spread.
+We are doing this study because we want to find out if this approach is better, the same, or worse than the usual approach for your brain tumor.
+The usual approach is defined as care most people get for glioblastoma brain tumors.

-What is the usual approach to my recurrent or metastatic NPC?
+What is the usual approach to my newly diagnosed glioblastoma brain tumor?